5 Random Pages

 Lumberjills

-Lumberjills were members of The Women's Timber Corps (WTC), recruited during World War II to carry out the work of male lumberjacks, whose numbers had been depleted by the call to war and conscription.
+Lumberjills were members of The Women's Timber Corps (WTC), recruited during World War II to carry out the work of male lumberjacks, whose numbers had been depleted by conscription.

-Lumberjills carried out the same arduous duties as lumberjacks, felling, snedding (removing branches from felled trees), loading lorries and trains, and sawing timber all over Scotland.
-Much of the wood was used as mining timber, providing pit props to keep the coal flowing into the country's power stations.
-There was little pay for the work they did, and once their keep had been deducted they were left with no more than pocket money.
-Their accommodation was sparse, wooden huts, generally on very isolated sites due to the nature of the work.
+Lumberjills carried out the same demanding and heavy work as lumberjacks, felling, snedding (removing branches from felled trees), loading lorries and trains, and sawing timber throughout the forests of Scotland.
+Much of the wood they produced was used as mining timber, providing pit props needed to maintain coal production for the nation's power stations.
+Pay rates were low, and once their keep had been deducted from their wages, the women they were left with little more than pocket money.
+Accommodation was sparse, generally wooden huts which, due to the nature of the work, were located in very isolated sites.
 Officially recruited from age 17, girls as young as 14 volunteered for the corps.

-The Women’s Timber Service had been set up during World War I, but in April 1942 the Ministry of Supply (Home Grown Timber Department) created the Women’s Timber Corps in England, and Scotland followed in May 1942, when it formed its own Women’s Timber Corps which was a part of the Women’s Land Army - a new unit with its own identity and uniform.
+The Women’s Timber Service had originally been set up during World War I. In April 1942, the Ministry of Supply (Home Grown Timber Department) created the Women’s Timber Corps in England, and Scotland followed quickly in May 1942, when it formed its own Women’s Timber Corps.
+This was a new unit which had its own identity and uniform, but was organisationally a part of the Women’s Land Army,

-Training courses were run at Shandford Lodge, by Brechin in Angus, and also Park House, by Banchory.
+Training courses were run at Shandford Lodge, by Brechin in Angus, and Park House, by Banchory.

-West of Scotland camps included Glen Etive, Inverchaolain (Loch Striven), Ballochyle (Sandbank), Glendaruel, Glenbranter, and Strachur.
+West of Scotland camps included Glen Etive, Inverchaolain by Loch Striven, Ballochyle near Sandbank, Glendaruel, Glenbranter, and Strachur.

-The WTC was disbanded in August 1946, when each member was handed back her uniform along with a letter from Queen Elizabeth.
+The WTC was disbanded in August 1946.
+Each member was handed back her uniform, and received a letter from Queen Elizabeth.

 Strachur